Iwuchukwu Amara Tochi: Trial

 Tochi admitted in his statements that he knew he had the capsules in his possession; and that he had agreed with Smith to deliver the capsules to Marshal for a promised payment of US$2000.
 In his judgement, Justice Kan Ting Chiu noted that Tochi might not have known that the capsules contained diamorphine.
 He wrote that "There was no direct evidence that [Amara Tochi] knew the capsules contained diamorphine.
 There was nothing to suggest that Smith had told him they contained diamorphine, or that he had found that out of his own." paragraph 42 SGHC 233.
 However, Kan found that the large sum promised should have raised suspicion.
 Smith was not a rich man.
 He did not have enough money to buy an air ticket for himself to go from Dubai to Indonesia to visit his sick friend.
 There must be a reason for Smith to offer him the large sum of US$2000 to deliver the capsules of herbs when he was already funding his passages to Dubai and to Singapore.

 Kan found that Tochi knew that Smith was a man who would break the law as Smith had arranged for false visas and endorsements to be entered into the first accused's passport to facilitate his travels.
 He must have realised that Smith was offering him much more than was reasonable for putting him through the minor inconvenience of meeting up with Marshal at the airport terminal and handing the capsules to him.
-He should have asked to be shown and be assured of the contents before agreeing to deliver them, and he could have used the ample opportunities he had when he was in possession of the capsules to check them himself, but he did nothing.
+He should have asked to be shown and be assured of the contents before agreeing to deliver them, and he could have used the ample opportunities he had when he had the capsules to check them himself, but he did nothing.

-Kan also found that he had wilfully turned a blind eye on the contents of the capsules because he was tempted by the US$2000, which was a large sum to him.
-When Smith, who had befriended him and had appeared to help him get out of Pakistan, also offered him the US$2000, he did not want to ask any questions or check the capsules himself.
-Consequently, even if he may not have actual knowledge that he was carrying diamorphine, his ignorance did not exculpate him because it is well established that ignorance is a defence only when there is no reason for suspicion and no right and opportunity of examination.
+Kan also found that he had willfully turned a blind eye to the contents of the capsules because he was tempted by the US$2000, which was a large sum to him.
+When Smith, who had befriended him and had appeared to help him get out of Pakistan, also offered him US$2000, he did not want to ask any questions or check the capsules himself.
+Consequently, even if he may not have actual knowledge that he was carrying diamorphine, his ignorance did not exculpate him because it is well established that ignorance is a defense only when there is no reason for suspicion and no right and opportunity of examination.

 Kan found Tochi guilty.
 Both Tochi and Malachy were sentenced to death.